19 Graphs, Networks, and Trees

 </graph>

-leaves, and arcs from root to leaves.
+from root to leaves.

 arity gives the maximum number of children of the root and internal nodes of the tree. ord (ordered) indicates whether or not the tree is ordered, or if it is partially ordered. order gives the order of the tree, i.e., the number of its nodes. - root (root node) represents the root node of a tree.

-value provides the value of the root, which is a feature structure or other analytic element. children provides a list of identifiers of the elements which are the children of the root node. ord (ordered) indicates whether or not the root is ordered. outDegree gives the out degree of the root, the number of its children. - iNode (intermediate (or internal) node) represents an intermediate (or internal) node of a tree.
+value identifies the root node of the network by pointing to a feature structure or other analytic element. children identifies the elements which are the children of the root node. ord (ordered) indicates whether or not the root is ordered. outDegree gives the out degree of the root, the number of its children. - iNode (intermediate (or internal) node) represents an intermediate (or internal) node of

 value provides a pointer to a feature structure or other analytic element. parent provides the identifier of parent of a leaf. follow provides an identifier of an element which this leaf follows.

-<root xml:id="G-DIV1" children="#PLU1 #EXP1">
+children="#PLU1 #EXP1">

 <label>/</label>